IBM-Bluemix-Docs/cloud-object-storage-infrastructure/archiving.md

 ## Deleting an archived object

-There is no deletion penalty for objects deleted from the four active storage tiers (Standard, Vault, Cold Vault or Flex) at any point in time.
-The Archive tier, on the other hand, requires a minimum of 180 days of storage.
-An early deletion will incur a prorated penalty for the unused portion of 180 days.
+There is no deletion penalty for objects deleted from the four active storage tiers (Standard, Vault, Cold Vault or Flex) or from the archive tier.